rwieruch/blog_robinwieruch_content/gentle-introduction-higher-order-components.md

 }
 {{< /highlight >}}

-The order to apply the higher order components should be the same as in the previous `TodoList` with all implemeted conditional renderings.
+The order to apply the higher order components should be the same as in the previous `TodoList` with all implemented conditional renderings.
 Otherwise, like in the basic `TodoList` component that had all the conditional renderings, you would run into bugs because of an `length` check on an null `todos` object.

 Let's see what is left in the `TodoList` component: